jbrudvik/baller/README.md

 ## Update

-To update an existing ball to the latest Baller scripts:
+To update the current ball to use current versions of Baller scripts:

     $ baller update